schnerring/schnerring.github.io/content/blog/set-up-azure-active-directory-domain-services-aadds-with-terraform-updated/index.md

 }
 ```

-To lock down access to the managed domain, add the following _network security group_:
+To lock down access to the managed domain, add the following _network security group_.
+The `AllowRD` and `AllowPSRemoting` rules [allow the Azure platform to monitor, manage, and update the managed domain](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/alert-nsg#inbound-security-rules):

 ```hcl
 resource "azurerm_network_security_group" "aadds" {